stanmaz/BBOalert/README.md

 BBOalert converts BSS data internally to the BBOalert native format.
 Vulnerability-dependent calls are supported (@n or @v tag in the optnion name).
 Seat-dependent openings are set in separate optional blocks (@1 @2 @3 or @4 tag in the option name).

-The 'Export' button will write the converted data to the clipboard.
+The converted data is available in the clipboard.
 You can paste it into the text editor and use it as a starting point for further modifications.
 Another possible scenario is to keep importing the original BSS file and to create an overriding code (in BBOalert native format) in a separate file to be appended later ('Append' button).

 ## Release notes